Storage Spaces and Slow Parity Performance

 This is where performance gets hindered the most.
 Say that we have 4 disks in a pool, we want the data protected by parity, and we create a NTFS partition on this space, doing it all through Storage Spaces UI in Control Panel:

-of 4KB.
+If your Virtual Disk is set to have maximum capacity below 16TB, Windows will create the partition with an Allocation Unit Size or AUS of 4KB.
 If it’s above 16TB, it will switch up to 8KB.
 This setting cannot be changed and you have to recreate the partition in order to set it differently.
 The performance loss here comes from the work that has to be done in order to align the data properly.
-Each write request has to first allocate the right number of units on the partition, which is 4KB each, and then all this has to translate into 256KB slabs
+Each write request has to first allocate the right number of units on the partition, which is 4KB each, and then all this has to translate into 256KB slabs which are propagated to the drives.
+This is expensive operation and causes the scenario that many Storage Spaces users know by heart – a 1 GB of blast speeds and then slowdown to unusable speeds:

 The 1 GB rush is a Windows-default 1 GB write cache on system disk, if Storage Spaces considers it worthy.
 How do we fix this?
-We align the AUS
+We align the AUS and Interleave sizes.
+Since NTFS offers AUS of 4, 8, 16, 32 or 64KB, we have to set our Interleave size so that the following statement is true for our parity space:

 $ntfs_aus = ($number_of_columns - 1) * $interleave

-are actual data.
+Let’s imagine this on a practical example.
+Say that we have a 3-column parity space of 3 disks, with an interleave of 32KB and a NTFS partition with AUS of 64KB.
+This means that our stripe size (row length over 3 columns) is 3x32KB, some 96KB.
+Of this, 1 column is parity, so only 64KB of the stripe are actual data.
 Now match that with NTFS AUS of 64KB.
 Perfect alignment.
 The secret sauce here is, that since Windows 10 build 1809, if you do that, Windows will completely bypass the cache and do full stripe writes, since it doesn’t have to recalculate the allocation.
 With this, the speeds are great:

 In my experience, logical and physical cluster sizes don’t even come into play for mere mortals here, since all disks I was able to get my hands on are 512e.
 Windows knows this and will create the pool with both logical and physical sector sizes of 4KB.
 Google this if you want to know more, but I won’t be considering this topic in this article any further.

 Incidentally, number of disks in pool has little, if any, performance impact on speeds of the virtual disk.
 You can have a 3 column parity space on 4 disks, which, if set as above, will perform great.
 With this in mind, you might have figured out already that there is no viable 4 column configuration for NTFS partition.
-There is no NTFS AUS
+There is no NTFS AUS that would be divisible by 3 and settable as interleave size for the virtual disk.
+Unfortunately, this configuration is exactly what Windows will do if given 4 disks in pool, as we have demonstrated above.
+To gain more parity performance, 5 disks and 5 columns are required.
+Then you can divide the NTFS AUS by 4 and that would be the interleave size for virtual disk on a pool with at least 5 disks.

 As you can see, a lot of thought has to be given to the architecture of Storage Spaces before they are created, because once these values are set, it is hard or impossible to change them.
 For example, if you opted for permission-less exFAT partition, then you can’t change the partition’s size.
 That operation simply isn’t supported, so adding new disks into the pool will give no options.
-Additionally, if you opted for NTFS partition, you might be able to shrink it, create new virtual disk on the pool with correct values of NumberOfColumns
+Additionally, if you opted for NTFS partition, you might be able to shrink it, create new virtual disk on the pool with correct values of NumberOfColumns and Interleave parameters and keep shrinking the original partition until all of the data is moved over.
+Of course the best course of action is to move the data off the pool completely, recreate the VirtualDisk and move the data back.

 The last step here is to disclose to any potential readers how to actually do all this without the use of Control Panel, since the UI doesn’t give the user ability to change any of these parameters.
 It’s quite simple actually – but you will need to use PowerShell.
 Not to worry, all Windows 10 installations come with PowerShell preinstalled, so just run it from your Start menu.
 Microsoft, in all of it’s wisdom, has included 4 different ways of running PowerShell: